Chung F. Wong

 Our research involves the development and applications of computational methods to study biomolecular structure, dynamics, and function and to aid the design of bioactive compounds.
 For details please go to the link above to the laboratory homepage.

-"Simulation reveals two major docking pathways between hexapeptide GDYMNM and the catalytic domain of the insulin receptor protein kynase," Z. Huang and C. F. Wong, Proteins: Structure, Function, and Bioinformatics, 2012 (ahead of print).
+"Simulations reveals two major docking pathways between hexapeptide GDYMNM and the catalytic domain of the insulin receptor protein kynase," Z. Huang and C. F. Wong, Proteins: Structure, Function, and Bioinformatics 2011, 79, 2275.

 "Influence of Kinetics of Drug Binding on EGFR Signaling: A Comparative Study of Three EGFR Signaling Pathway Models”, S. Bairy and C. F. Wong, Proteins: Structure, Function, Bioinformatics, 2011, 79, 2491.